-- 14.1 In partnership with the Friends of Chichester Harbour, to deploy Volunteer Rangers (Harbour Watch) to help collect and report the number of bags of litter picked-up, and any unusual finds. - 14.2 In partnership with Sussex IFCA, to encourage best practice with fishing, promoting the safe and appropriate disposal of nets and equipment. - 14.3 To collect and safely dispose of fishing equipment that is washed-up in Chichester Harbour. - 14.4 To support academic research into the prevalence and effect of microplastics.
+- 14.1 In partnership with the Friends of Chichester Harbour, to deploy Harbour Watchers to help collect and report the number of bags of litter picked-up, and any unusual finds. - 14.2 To collect and safely dispose of fishing equipment that is washed-up in Chichester Harbour.

-- To encourage people to reduce waste and promote recycling.
-14.5 - To raise awareness of the issue of plastic pollution in Chichester Harbour.
-14.6 - 14.7 To not release balloons.
-Chinese lanterns or other similar items which will eventually return to the Harbour as litter. - 14.8 To work towards eliminating single-use plastics. - 14.9 In partnership with Local Authorities, to remove fly tipping as quickly and effectively as possible.
+- 14.3 To work towards eliminating single-use plastics. - 14.4 In partnership with Local Authorities, to remove fly tipping as quickly and effectively as possible.

-Policy 15 Historic Environment and Heritage Assets
+Historic Environment and Heritage Assets

 The landscape of Chichester Harbour reflects its history.

-The historic environment and heritage assets of the Area of Outstanding Natural Beauty will continue to be conserved and enhanced in keeping with its inherent value, with increased opportunities to access, better understand and appreciate the past.
+The historic environment and heritage assets of the National Landscape will continue to be conserved and enhanced in keeping with its inherent value, with increased opportunities to access, better understand and appreciate the past.